 There are 39 bathrooms, 29 bedrooms, a 91 feet dining room and three swimming pools.
 As well as the main house, there’s a playhouse and two pool houses on the property.

-Apparently, the hot tub cost a cool $150,000.
+Apparently, the hot tub had a cool $150,000 price tag.
 The estate even has its own power plant.

 Location: Sagaponack, NY, USA